-The above dates are published annually in the Gazette by the Minister and can be found on the National Treasury website.
-Further, all information provided must correspond with Form A that is annexed to Regulation 219.
+The aforementioned dates are published annually in the Gazette by the Minister and can be found on the National Treasury website.
+Further, all information provided must correspond with Form A that is annexed to Regulation 219.57 the Minister may withdraw the notice in which the particulars of an area demarcated by a municipality were published in the Gazette.